ghostfolio/ghostfolio/README.md

 - 🧘 into minimalism
 - 🧺 caring about diversifying your financial resources
 - 🆓 interested in financial independence
-- 🙅 saying no to spreadsheets in 2023
+- 🙅 saying no to spreadsheets
 - 😎 still reading this list

 ## Features